 Martha Freeman was born in Southern California in the days when dinosaurs were still a threat.
 At least that's what her three grown children will tell you.

-After graduating from Stanford University, Martha worked as a newspaper reporter, copy editor, substitute teacher, college lecturer, advertising copywriter, and freelance magazine writer before she found her true calling as a writer of children's books.
-Her first book was Stink Bomb Mom, now, tragically, out of print.
-She has since published 16 more books for children.
-She is a very busy person.
+After graduating from Stanford University, Martha worked as a newspaper reporter, copy editor, substitute teacher, college lecturer, advertising copywriter and magazine writer before finding her true calling as a writer of children's books.
+She has since written 23 books for children.

 In 1995, Martha's family moved from Sonora, California, to State College, Pennsylvania.
 Martha's book, The Year My Parents Ruined My Life, is loosely based on this move.
 In fact, Martha’s books are often inspired by her family.

 Pets – especially cats – have always been important to Martha.
 That's why almost every single one of her books has a cat as a character, and her First Kids mysteries feature a first dog with too much energy, Hooligan.

 Martha currently lives in Philadelphia, Pennsylvania, where she enjoys writing, running, making pies, entertaining guests, walking her neighbors' dog, Franklin, and picking up litter.